Founded in 2001 by Mark Gorney, Worldisc publicizes the sounds of the world.

 - Web: News outlets, music sites, blogs

-- Radio: Local, regional and national (NPR/PRI), terrestrial and internet (spotlight and interviews), in-studio performances, ticket giveaways
+- Radio: Local, regional, national and limited international, terrestrial and internet (spotlight, interviews), in-studio performances, ticket giveaways

 - In-flight programming